onthebusiness/harelang.org/content/tutorials/introduction.md

       In this sample, we take the address of the add and sub functions and store it in a variable which has a *function pointer* type.
-The type is optional here &mdash; it could be inferred &mdash; but we chose to spell it out here to illustrate how these types are written.
-You can include these types in structs fields, function parameters, and so on, like you could with any other value.
+The type is optional here&nbsp;&mdash; it could be inferred&nbsp;&mdash; but we chose to spell it out here to illustrate how these types are written.
+You can include these types in struct fields, function parameters, and so on, like you could with any other value.

       <div class="alert">
         <strong>Note:</strong> This code sample violates a few of the guidelines
-        set forth by the <a href="/style/">style guide</a> &mdash; can you spot them?
+        set forth by the <a href="/style/">style guide</a>&nbsp;&mdash; can you spot them?
 The guidelines are not set in stone: if your code is better when you ignore some of them, do it.
       </div>

       We also make use of @noreturn here to make calling "usage" a terminating